 - Turn the heat down to the lowest setting and add the jam sugar and stir until dissolved.

-- Leave to cool for about 10 minutes before pouring into warm jars.
+- Leave to cool for about 10 minutes before pouring into warm, sterilised jars.

-- Seal the jars as quickly as possible.
+- Seal the jars as quickly as possible and wipe the jars with a warm damp cloth.

 I’m entering Courgette & Ginger Jam into a few challenges this month: